lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 Obfuscation makes passive probing more difficult, while diffusion makes active fault injection attacks more difficult.

 The scrambling mechanism is described in detail in the [section "Scrambling Primitive" of the SRAM Controller Technical Specification](/hw/ip/sram_ctrl/doc/#scrambling-primitive).

+The scrambling keys are rotated regularly, refer to the sections below for more details.

 #### Actions on Integrity Errors